Manicule: Usage

 The typical use of the pointing hand is as a bullet-like symbol to direct the reader's attention to important text, having roughly the same meaning as the word "attention" or "note".
 It is used this way both by annotators and printers.
-Even in the first few centuries of use, it can be seen used to draw attention to specific text, such as a title (in some cases in the form of a row of manicules), inserted text, noteworthy passage, or sententiae.
-In some cases, flower marks and asterisks were used for similar purposes.
+From its first few centuries of use, the manicule was used to draw attention to specific text, such as a title (in some cases in the form of a row of manicules), inserted text, noteworthy passage, or sententiae.
+In some cases, fleurons (flower marks) and asterisks were used for similar purposes.

-Less commonly, in earlier centuries the pointing hand acted as a section divider with a pilcrow as paragraph divider; or more rarely as the paragraph divider itself.
+Less commonly, in earlier centuries the pointing hand acted as a section divider with a pilcrow as paragraph divider, or more rarely as the paragraph divider itself.
+These uses were sometimes mixed within a single text.
+In Andrew Boorde's 1547 Brevyary of Health, manicules were used to highlight passages, indicate section headers, and to indicate terms that can be cross-referenced (looked up under another entry).

-Print reference works, such as encyclopedias, have used various typographical elements such as bold text, small caps, and the manicule to indicate terms that can be cross-referenced, or looked up under another entry in the text.
-For example, instead of a hyperlink to another article, they might have the term formatted as ☞ hyperlink.
-The cross-references and marginal notes in printed text served a linking function similar to what is seen in electronic hypertext, and links in digital encyclopedias replaced in-text cross references.

-Footnotes, in addition to the more common number and letter superscript, are sometimes identified with an asterisk-dagger system.
-Beyond the well-known asterisk and dagger, the order of later characters in these systems varies.
-Some systems include the pilcrow, or paragraph sign as a footnote marker.
-The American Dictionary of Printing and Bookmaking (1894) advises the manicule as the seventh in the sequence of footnote markers, following the pilcrow.
-Modern style guides advise numbered superscripts or doubling up the more common asterisk and dagger footnote markers rather than attempting to establish a common order up to the sixth and seventh typographic symbol.
-For example, the sixteenth edition of The Chicago Manual of Style lists only four typographic footnote markers.